zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-array-fields.md

 </TabItem>
 </Tabs>

-In this example, Milvus returns the top 5 entities most similar to the query vector, with the `tags` array's first element being `"pop"`.
+In this example, Zilliz Cloud returns the top 5 entities most similar to the query vector, with the `tags` array's first element being `"pop"`.

-Additionally, Milvus supports advanced Array filtering operators like `ARRAY_CONTAINS`, `ARRAY_CONTAINS_ALL`, `ARRAY_CONTAINS_ANY`, and `ARRAY_LENGTH` to further enhance query capabilities.
+Additionally, Zilliz Cloud supports advanced Array filtering operators like `ARRAY_CONTAINS`, `ARRAY_CONTAINS_ALL`, `ARRAY_CONTAINS_ANY`, and `ARRAY_LENGTH` to further enhance query capabilities.
 For more details, refer to [ARRAY Operators](./array-filtering-operators).

 ## Limits{#limits}